DevonTomatoSandwich/Crypto-Sniper/README.md

    `$ GRANT ALL PRIVILEGES ON *.* TO 'piuser'@'%' IDENTIFIED BY '<your sql user password for piuser>';`

    `$ FLUSH PRIVILEGES;`
-   Rename the tokens_rpi/env file to tokens_rpi/.env (including the dot).
    In the tokens_rpi/.env file replace `sql_pass` with the password used above.
 Ensure the other params under '# sql' are correct.
 Change the bind address for remote connections

    `$ sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf`